 Proofreading: the second translator proofreads the document.
 This includes examining the text and looking for spelling, grammar, syntax and punctuation errors, typos and other unintended mistakes

 The main concern of all customers when it comes to translation is the quality of translated materials.
 Clients always come with such worries as to how accurate will the translation be?
 Will it be understandable by the readers? and so on.
 The list of concerns is never ending as the language translated is often unknown to the client.
-Hence there is no way of assessing the quality of the translation.
+Hence there is no way of assessing the quality.
 However, at JTS we are cautious about how you feel.
 Therefore, we guarantee the quality of our services by keeping a close check on how we perform and regulate the flow of our work.

 As the demand for translation services increased, the translation agencies accelerated their pace and spread out everywhere for easy accessibility to the people.
 Similarly, the need for high-quality translation was also called for.
 Therefore, for assuring the clients to the quality and kind of translation services they were receiving, there was a need for a scale or meter to assess the quality of work.
 To meet such measurement need, methods were introduced within the framework of international standards, to make sure the quality of translation is never compromised.